plotdb/block/README.md

  - `obj` - list of JS internal context objects created from the exported factory interface.
    - see below for the detail of the internal context object.
-   - it's a list of all objects from the inheritant chain.
+   - it's a list of all objects from the inheritant chain. base block comes first.
    - each item in this list contains block's data and interface.